For candidates who have completed an approved educators program at the University of Massachusetts Amherst.

 Your Initial license is valid for five years of employment.
 During this five-year period, you will need to advance your license from Initial to Professional.
 There are a number of ways to do this.
 Please see https://www4.doemass.org/elar/licensurehelp/IntroductionPageControl.ser for more information.

 Please note that PDP's (or Professional Development Points) play no role in the process of advancing your license from the Initial to Professional stage.

-The Educator Licensure Office (Room 130 Furcolo Hall) provides the service of collecting and mailing all licensure documents to the Massachusetts Department of Elementary and Secondary Education.
+The Undergraduate Advising and Educator Licensure Office (W144 Furcolo) provides the service of collecting and mailing all licensure documents to the Massachusetts Department of Elementary and Secondary Education.
 These documents include transcripts, copies of test scores, Practicum reports, etc. Office staff carefully reviews all files before they are mailed to the Massachusetts Department of Elementary and Secondary Education.

 In order to help you receive your license in as timely a fashion as possible, please take note of the following: